Concerning stETH Liquidity

 Monetsupply made an article on stETH as a treasury building block.
 The model boils down to comparing stETH to a bond with an uncertain maturity rate and pricing it like a bond.

 - stETH is earning 8% per year in validator rewards

 - An equivalently risky ETH investment is expected to earn 10% per year

 - ETH2 upgrade is expected to be live in 1 year

 - stETH value in 1 year = 1.08 ETH ETH alternative value in 1 year = 1.1 ETH stETH discount = 1.8%

 In these circumstances, we’d expect the fair market value of stETH to settle around 1.8% below face value (roughly 1.08 divided by 1.1).
 Any widening in the interest rate spread between stETH and ETH in defi will lead to an increasing price discount.
-This also applies to changes in users’ perception of risk, which is expressed via higher expected yields.
+This also applies to changes in users’ perception of risk, which is expressed via higher expected rewards.